markhliu99/ECEN_499/README.md

 # ECEN_499
-Putting shit here so I don't have to look through my computer to find old stuff.
+Uploading my stuff so I have a consistent place that I can look at old class files.

 Remember the Aggie Honor Code kids.

+An Aggie does not lie, cheat or steal or tolerate those who do.